Program Overview

 144 Hours

-Social Science Basics And Analytical Skills:
+Social Science Foundations And Analytical Skills:

-Cultural Diversity And International Social Issues:
+Cultural Diversity And Social Issues Across The Globe:

 The course explores philosophic and artistic heritage of humanity expressed through a historical perspective on visual arts, music, and literature.
 Topics include myth, literature, art, music, television, cinema, and the theater.
 Also discussed are provocative issues in the humanities - religion, morality, happiness, death, freedom, and controversies in the arts.